pshewale-dev/Linux/testing.md

 🟩 Overall Comments on In-Year Contribution

-> This year, I contributed significantly to both Eneco and Gutor projects by ensuring operational stability, patch compliance, and vulnerability closure within defined timelines.
-I continuously followed up with application teams to complete pending security actions and implemented preventive controls to minimize recurring issues.

-My commitment to operational excellence and ownership of end-to-end Linux support helped strengthen both projects’ overall infrastructure posture.
-Moving forward, I aim to enhance my skills further in Azure automation, scripting, and DevOps process integration to deliver more scalable and secure infrastructure solutions.
+> Made impactful contributions to Eneco and Gutor through proactive operations, Rapid7 remediation (50% fixed), and end-to-end patch management.
+Supported BAU tasks, ensured compliance, and assisted team members with technical challenges.
+Demonstrated ownership, collaboration, and focus on improving efficiency and reliability.
+Plan to strengthen expertise in Azure DevOps automation and scripting for further operational excellence.

 ---

-Would you like me to make this version shorter for quick entry into SuccessFactors text boxes (under 1000 characters each), or keep it in this detailed format for a strong impact in your final submission?
+Would you like me to make a one-line “highlight summary” version for each section too (for quick bullet use or short-form reviews)?